-The opinions expressed in this commentary are the author’s alone and do not necessarily represent the opinions of Singletracks.com.
+Any opinions expressed in this article belong to the author alone, and do not necessarily represent the opinions of Singletracks.com.

 Two-and-a-half weeks ago when I went on my last ride with friends, before a mandate to exercise alone or only with members of your household, I drove up to a trailhead only to find every square inch of parking lot crammed full of cars.